raaron/pydroid/README.md

 Framework for PySide on Android based on the work of Martin Kolmann.
 This project provides helpers for simple project creation and deployment.

+We support Android devices with API level 8 or higher.
+The framework currently is designed for Ubuntu and will not work on other systems.

 Set up your system
 ------------------